gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.4 Ad-hoc commands
 - Let us use a few modules in this section: `raw`, `ios_command`, and `iosxr_command`
-- Note that not all modules are suitable for use in ad-hoc command.
 - Syntax: `ansible <devices> -m <module> -a <command>`
 	- devices must exist in the inventory file
 - Execute the below ad-hoc commands (from your home directory, /home/cisco)